Creative Coding: Randomness and Noise

 }

-The thing about “purely random” noise is that it has unpredictable results, which makes it hard to experiment with.
+The thing about “purely random” noise is that it produces unpredictable results, which makes it hard to experiment with.
 Every iteration generates a completely different version of the shape, so ideally, we should work with different types of noise.

 Balancing unpredictability with continuity